 It can be a difficult task though.
 The death of a loved one.
 The loss of a job.
 A grim diagnosis.
 A bad accident causing loss of use of limbs.
 These kinds of circumstances can be devastating.
 Sometimes, initially, they can seem almost unbearable.

 A broken heart and/or a wounded spirit are liken unto an open wound of the flesh, painful, unclean and festering, a breeding ground for all sorts of bacteria and highly susceptible to infection.
 Hopelessness, despair, defeat, and self-pity act as the bacteria infecting our hearts and spirits; affecting our will to overcome, our will to live.

 Our minds are flooded with memories of the person we lost in sweet reminisce and sometimes in bitter regret.
 Our spirits are broken by news of a lifelong illness or disease or the likelihood of never walking again.

 We ponder as to how we would ever be able to face life again.
 What I'm supposed to do now?
 How I am supposed to get through this?
 How I do I begin to pick up the pieces?
 Somewhere, in the midst of, or beyond the words, "take it one day at a time," lies the answer.

 In our lowest moments, sometimes we would rather not be bothered by people's display of sympathy, well wishes, or words of encouragement.
 We want to feel what we feel.

 However, often we do need the support of family and friends at our lowest moments.
 They often remind us that, in times of adversity, of any form, we must hold fast to our faith.

-Do not attempt to assess whether or not you are grieving “correctly”.
-Do not think of yourself as having something wrong with you because you are still in a relationship with the person or thing that you have lost.
-Instead embrace how you are changing and how your grief will change in various ways over time.
+Do not attempt to assess whether or not you are grieving "correctly."
+Do not think of yourself in terms of some disorder because you are still in relationship with the person or thing that you have lost.
+Instead, embrace how you are changing and how your grief will change in various ways over time.